CPM’s 2023 Research Base

 CPM infers from this research that…

-Problem-Based Learning expands the mathematical authority within a classroom as teachers share, rather than give away, their intellectual authority with students.
+Problem-based learning expands the mathematical authority within a classroom as teachers share, rather than give away, their intellectual authority with students.
 In fact, when teachers abdicate their mathematical authority, students’ mathematical reasoning can suffer.
 By modeling the practices of expert learners rather than acting as a source of finished knowledge, teachers support students in reasoning mathematically.

 How can I share my mathematical authority as a teacher without short-changing the value of Problem-Based Learning?

-Teachers can support students to develop mathematical authority by eliciting and probing student thinking (Arnesen & Rø, 2022; Ellis et al., 2019; Hamm & Perry, 2002), building on students’ ideas (Arnesen & Rø, 2022; Drageset, 2014; Sherin, 2002); supporting students to engage in evaluative work by making connections (Arnesen & Rø, 2022; Drageset, 2014; Kazemi & Hintz, 2014; Stein et al., 2008), assigning competence (Esmonde, 2009; Hand, 2012; Jilk, 2016), and facilitating peer-to-peer mathematical relationships (Langer-Osuna, 2015)
+Teachers can support students in developing mathematical authority by eliciting and probing student thinking (Arnesen & Rø, 2022; Ellis et al., 2019; Hamm & Perry, 2002), building on students’ ideas (Arnesen & Rø, 2022; Drageset, 2014; Sherin, 2002), supporting students in engaging in evaluative work by making connections (Arnesen & Rø, 2022; Drageset, 2014; Kazemi & Hintz, 2014; Stein et al., 2008), assigning competence (Esmonde, 2009; Hand, 2012; Jilk, 2016), and facilitating peer-to-peer mathematical relationships (Langer-Osuna, 2015).

-Problem-Based Learning requires teachers to exercise their mathematical authority while still sharing mathematical authority with students.
+Problem-based learning requires teachers to exercise their mathematical authority while still sharing mathematical authority with students.
 Teachers can do this by questioning in ways that:

 • probe process before probing content (e.g., encouraging the student(s) to explain their work and justify their reasoning to one another, or using study team and teaching strategies to help students learn from each other);